greiman/SdFat-beta/README.md

 3965.11,16733,110,127
 ```
 The default version of SdFatConfig.h enables support for dedicated SPI and
 optimized access to contiguous files.
-This make SdFat Version 2 slightly
+This makes SdFat Version 2 slightly
 larger than Version 1.
 If these features are disabled, Version 2 is smaller
 than Version 1.